A moving horizon state and parameter estimation scheme with guaranteed robust convergence: Introduction

-An alternative approach to simultaneous state and parameter estimation is provided by \textit{adaptive observers}, the concepts of which go back to \cite{Kreisselmeier1977} and have been extensively studied in the literature, see, e.g., the book by \cite{Ioannou2012}.
+An alternative approach to simultaneous state and parameter estimation is provided by \textit{adaptive observers}, the concepts of which have been extensively studied in the literature, see, e.g., the book by \cite{Ioannou2012}.
 Typically, this involves a detectability/observability condition on the system states and a persistence of excitation (PE) condition to establish parameter convergence.
-Different system classes (usually neglecting disturbances) have been considered, e.g., linear time-varying systems \citep{Guyader2003,Ticlea2016}, Lipschitz nonlinear systems under a linear parameterization \citep{Cho1997}, and nonlinearly parameterized systems \citep{Farza2009}.
+Different system classes (usually neglecting disturbances) have been considered, e.g., linear time-varying systems \citep{Guyader2003}, Lipschitz nonlinear systems under a linear parameterization \citep{Cho1997}, and nonlinearly parameterized systems \citep{Farza2009}.
 A more general class of nonlinear systems was considered in \citep{Ibrir2018}, however, requiring the verification of a large-dimensional linear matrix inequality (LMI), the feasibility of which is generally difficult to guarantee.
 Many results also consider a particular nonlinear adaptive observer canonical form (with dynamics affine in the unknown parameter and the nonlinearities depending on the measured output), cf., e.g., \citep{Bastin1988,Marino2001}, where the latter also includes a robustness analysis, and \citep{Tomei2022}, where lack of PE is countered.
 An adaptive sliding mode observer was proposed in~\citep{Efimov2016}, which was transferred to a more general class of systems in \citep{Franco2020}, albeit under conditions that imply certain structural restrictions.
+An alternative approach applicable to general nonlinear systems is provided by the supervisory framework, cf. e.g. \cite{Meijer2021}, where, however, the desired degree of accuracy is directly related to the number of observers that have to be simulated and evaluated in parallel.